 10 tips for de-centering Christmas in your classroom this year

-In our diverse classrooms, acknowledging and celebrating diversity is a crucial aspect of fostering inclusivity and understanding.
-One important step towards creating a truly inclusive learning environment is to de-center Christmas, recognizing that not all students share the same cultural or religious backgrounds.
-Here are 10 tips to start to de-center Christmas in your classroom:
+In our diverse classrooms, acknowledging and celebrating religious and cultural diversity is a crucial aspect of fostering inclusivity and understanding.
+One important step towards creating a truly inclusive learning environment is to de-center Christmas during the winter season.
+While celebrating Christmas in the classroom can be fun, we have to remember that not all students share the same cultural or religious backgrounds

-1. Avoid Assumptions, Embrace Diversity: Instead of assuming which holidays your students celebrate, keep an open mind.
+1. Avoid Assumptions: Instead of assuming which holidays your students celebrate, keep an open mind.
 Recognize that some families might not observe the holidays you expect, and be aware that referring to the "holiday season" might exclude those who celebrate their holidays at different times of the year.
+If that's the case, try "winter season" instead.
 Stay open-minded and embrace the diversity within your classroom.

-3. Highlight Common Ground: Stress the similarities among different holiday celebrations and belief systems.
+3. Highlight Similarities Between Celebrations: Stress the similarities among different holiday celebrations and belief systems.
 While celebrating diversity is essential, emphasizing commonalities helps students develop empathy and recognize our shared humanity.
 Explore shared values, festive elements like food and music, and the significance of gathering with loved ones.

 5. Include Multiple Perspectives: Ensure that your classroom materials and discussions encompass a wide range of cultural perspectives.
 Introduce literature, history, and art that represent various holidays and celebrations from around the world, throughout the year.